-Last year, Penquin implemented a gamification incentive, to test the theory and drive higher performance, and the results spoke for themselves.
+A few years ago, Penquin implemented a gamification incentive, to test the theory and drive higher performance.
+And, the results spoke for themselves.
 Even in weeks where the sales were lower, team interaction increased and company spirit soared.

-Taking the principles of gaming engagement and applying them to your business can help you in a number of ways.
+Taking the principles of gaming engagement and applying them to your business can help you in several ways.
 We take a look at these benefits below.